 Satisfactory/Unsatisfactory Option.
 For the regulations governing students eligible for the satisfactory/unsatisfactory option in the different colleges and the courses that may be required, see the appropriate section of the catalog in which the college degree programs are listed.
 The following regulations apply to all colleges:

-- The satisfactory/unsatisfactory grade will be shown on the transcript but will not be reflected in the quality-point average. - Failures in the satisfactory/unsatisfactory option need not be repeated. - A student must declare election of the satisfactory/unsatisfactory option by the end of the drop/add period.
+The satisfactory/unsatisfactory grade will be shown on the transcript but will not be reflected in the quality-point average.

+Failures in the satisfactory/unsatisfactory option need not be repeated.